ChristianFox/KFXLog/README.md

 #### Configuration
 Before calling any of the KFXLog methods you should customise KFXLogConfigurator.

-1. Get a reference to the KFXLogConfigurator singleton (do not initilise an instance directly).
+1. Get a reference to the KFXLogConfigurator singleton (do not initilise an instance using -init).

     ```objective-c
     KFXLogConfigurator *config = [KFXLogConfigurator sharedConfigurator];